gmcvicker/varCA/README.md

     ./run.bash --sge-cluster &
     ```

-The pipeline is written as a Snakefile, so it must be executed via [Snakemake](https://snakemake.readthedocs.io).
-If you want to execute the pipeline on your own data, you must provide [required input in the config.yaml file](configs#configyaml) before executing.
-This config file is currently configured to run the pipeline on the example data provided.
+The pipeline is written as a Snakefile that is run by [Snakemake](https://snakemake.readthedocs.io).
+If you want to run the pipeline on your own data, you must modify the [config.yaml file](configs#configyaml).
+This config file is currently setup to run the pipeline on the example data provided.

 The pipeline is made up of [two subworkflows](rules), which can each be executed separately from the master pipeline for more advanced usage.
 See the [rules README](rules/README.md) for execution instructions.
-You will need to execute the subworkflows separately [if you ever need to create your own trained models](rules#creating-your-own-trained-model).
+You will need to run the subworkflows separately [if you ever need to create your own trained models](rules#creating-your-own-trained-model).

-### If this is your first time using Snakemake
+### Using Snakemake
-We highly recommend that you run `snakemake --help` to learn about all of the options available to you.
-You might discover, for example, that calling Snakemake with the `-n -p -r` flags can be a helpful way to check that the pipeline will be executed correctly before you run it.
-This can also be a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs (the latter of which are inputs to the first rule in each workflow -- ie the `all` rule).
+We recommend that you run `snakemake --help` to learn about Snakemake's options.
+Calling Snakemake with the `-n -p -r` flags is a helpful way to check that the pipeline will be executed correctly before you run it.
+This is also a good way to familiarize yourself with the steps of the pipeline and their inputs and outputs.

-Another important thing to know is that Snakemake will not recreate output that it has already generated, unless you request it.
-If a job fails or is interrupted, subsequent executions of Snakemake will just pick up where it left off.
+Note that Snakemake will not recreate output that it has already generated, unless you request it.
+If a job fails or is interrupted, subsequent executions of Snakemake will pick up where it left off.
 This can also apply to files that *you* create and provide in place of the files it would have generated.

 By default, the pipeline will automatically delete some files it deems unnecessary (ex: unsorted copies of a BAM).
 You can opt to keep these files instead by providing the `--notemp` flag to Snakemake when executing the pipeline.